SaiMani-Ritish/Personal-Finance-Tracker/README.md

 - **Expense Manager:**
   - Allows users to log expenses with details like name, category, amount, and date.
   - Edit and delete expenses to keep records updated.
-  - Filters for sorting expenses based on date.
+  - Filters for sorting expenses are based on the date.

 - **Budget Planner:**
   - Enables users to set monthly budgets for different spending categories.